mobyfishes/WebAPIDeveloper/README.md

 # WebAPIDeveloper

-This is a Demo for Assessment implemented by Spring Boot and RESTful API  for managing transaction-related operations.
+This is a Demo for Assessment implemented by Spring Boot and RESTful API  for managing transaction-related business.

 This `TransactionController` controller handles transactions and their associated rewards within a three-month period.